UniversalDependencies/docs/_cs-dep/parataxis.md

 ### News article bylines

-We have used the parataxis relation to connect the parts of a news article byline.
+The `parataxis` relation should be used to connect the parts of a news article byline.
 There does not seem to be a better relation to use.

 ~~~ sdparse